bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

   Validation of plan parameters is performed each time a new or modified plan is submitted to Queue Server.
 Validation can be also performed on the client side before the plan is submitted.
-To run validation the client must download the lists of allowed plans and devices  (:ref:`method_plans_allowed` and `:ref:`method_devices_allowed` 0MQ API) and call `validate_plan()` (:ref:`plan_validation_api`).
+To run validation, the client must download the lists of allowed plans and devices  (:ref:`method_plans_allowed` and `:ref:`method_devices_allowed` 0MQ API) and call `validate_plan()` (:ref:`plan_validation_api`).